-Figure 2-25 is a hydrograph based upon water levels for the Anselmo Mine and Kelley Mine for the period of record.
-There are no obvious variations in water levels on this figure; however, when water levels are plotted from 1995 through 2008, several changes are noticeable (fig. 2-26).
+The hydrograph (fig. 2-25) is based upon water levels for the Anselmo Mine and Kelley Mine for the period of record.
+Except for the steadily increasing water-levels, there are no obvious variations on this figure; however, when more detailed water levels are plotted from 1995 through 2009, several changes are noticeable (fig. 2-26).
 The removal of HSB drainage water from discharging into the pit in April 1996 resulted in a flattening of the line, while the July 2000 addition of the HSB drainage water, following MR's suspension of mining, resulted in an increased slope of the line.
-The slope of the line, or rate of rise, shown on fig. 2-26 flattened out throughout 2008, corresponding to the removal of the HSB drainage water and its subsequent treatment.
+The slope of the line, or rate of rise, shown on fig. 2-26 flattened out throughout 2009, corresponding to the removal of the HSB drainage water and its subsequent treatment.
 The HSB treatment plant came on-line during late November 2003.

-Figure 2-25 (top) Anselmo Mine and Kelley Mine Hydrograph 1983-2008 Figure 2-26 (bottom) Anselmo Mine and Kelley Mine Hydrograph 1995-2008.
+Figure 2-25.
+Anselmo Mine and Kelley Mine hydrograph, 1983-2009.

+Figure 2-26.
+Anselmo Mine and Kelley Mine hydrograph, 1995-2009.

-Figure 2-27 shows monthly water-level changes in the Berkeley Pit from 1991 through 2008.
+Figure 2-27 shows monthly water-level changes in the Berkeley Pit from 1991 through 2009.
 Water-level changes seen over the last 6 months of 2000, following the addition of HSB drainage water, continued through 2003.
-However, water-level increases were much less from 2004-2008 as a result of the decreased inflow of water into the pit.
+However, water-level increases were much less from 2004-2009 as a result of the decreased inflow of water into the pit.
 A similar trend was seen in all the East Camp underground mines.
-Water levels remain highest in the sites farthest from the Berkeley Pit.
-This continues to confirm that water is flowing towards the pit, thus keeping the pit the low point in this system.